How a Business is Divided in a Divorce in Arizona

 An appraisal also makes sure child support and spousal maintenance calculations are using accurate income figures.
 Furthermore, a judge cannot simply ignore the business appraisal, which provides more certainty as to the division of the community property interest in a business.

-You should also be aware the court may also divide the profits of the business produced by the company during the pendency of the divorce case, depending upon the particular factors that apply.
+You should also be aware the court may also divide the profits of the business produced by the company during the pendency of the divorce case, depending upon particular factors.

 “Fair Market Value” Standard of Value when Appraising a Business During an Arizona Divorce